Previewing South Carolina’s pro day; QB prospect plans to visit Gamecocks

 With the shift, the other game originally scheduled for April 10 against The Citadel in Columbia will move to Joe Riley Park in Charleston.

-The Gamecocks (13-7, 1-2 SEC) are looking to bounce back after dropping two of three to No. 2 Florida over the weekend.
+The Gamecocks (13-7, 1-2 SEC) are looking to bounce back after dropping two of three to No. 2 Florida last weekend.

 How sweet it is